 The surname Genson was first found in Holstein, where this family made important contributions toward the development of this district from ancient times.
 Always prominent in social and political affairs, the family formed alliances with other families within the Feudal System and the nation.
 Although branches of this family are to be found in the Netherlands and Denmark, German branches were distinct and had their own history from early on.

-Important Dates for the Genson family
+Early History of the Genson family

 This web page shows only a small excerpt of our Genson research.
 Another 175 words (12 lines of text) covering the years 1783, 1813, 1829, 1837, 1860, 1875, 1878, 1880, and 1891 are included under the topic Early Genson History in all our PDF Extended History products and printed products wherever possible.